wangyipengw1p/Verilog-SystemVerilog-Xamples/README.md

 # Verilog-SystemVerilog-Xamples
+`SV is preferred`
-A collection of useful modules for Verilog and SystemVerilog. **SV is prefered**
+Collectible modules for Verilog and SystemVerilog (without basic ones ;).